-Purpose-The study empirically examined the influence of work-life balance practices on Career Progression of Women at Ministry of Gender, Children and Social Protection (MoGCSP).
-Design, methodology/approach-Given the reliance on explanatory research design, the study utilized structured questionnaire for gathering the primary data quantitatively from 209 randomly selected participants.
-A second-order model was configured in SMART PLS for testing of the directional hypotheses formulated.
-Findings-Work-life balance practices have a moderate significant positive predictor on both career goal progress and promotion speed.
+The study empirically examined the influence of work-life balance practices on the Career Progression of Women at the Ministry of Gender, Children, and Social Protection (MoGCSP).
+Given the reliance on an explanatory research design, the study utilized a structured questionnaire for gathering the primary data quantitatively from 209 randomly selected participants.
+A second-order model was configured in SMART PLS for testing the directional hypotheses formulated.
+The results indicated that work-life balance practices have a moderately significant positive predictor on both career goal progress and promotion speed.
 However, it significantly predicts a weak positive variance in professional development ability of career progression.
-Research limitations- The study was limited to only female MoGCSP employees, and this may restrict the degree of generalizability to other ministries of the government of Ghana.
-Practical implication- The Ministry of Gender, Children and Social Protection through its agency, must continually provide a favourable work life balance practices for its female staff as this would in order to make female workers happy, satisfied and progressed in the various careers.
-Originality/value-Empirically, the study enriches the theoretical understanding of how work-life balance if properly managed would affect female workers in progression in their career even in a masculine context as established by the role theory in Sub-Saharan country-context.
+The practical implication is that the Ministry of Gender, Children, and Social Protection through its agency, must continually provide favorable work-life balance practices for its female staff to make female workers happy, satisfied, and progress in their various careers.
+The study offers a better theoretical understanding of how work-life balance, if handled well, may influence female workers' career progression, even in a situation where men predominate, as per role theory.
+Empirically, the study enriches the theoretical understanding of how work-life balance, if properly managed, would affect female workers in progression in their careers even in a masculine context, as established by the role theory in Sub-Saharan country-context.

-Keyrwords: Work Life Balance Practices, Career Progression, Ministry of Gender, Children and Social Protection (MoGCSP), Ghana
+Keywords: Work-Life Balance Practices, Career Progression, Ministry of Gender, Children and Social Protection (MoGCSP), Ghana